gomorpheus/morpheus-docs/administration/tenants/tenants.rst

    - Name
    - Description (optional)
    - Base Role
      Primary role of the Tenant.
-All User roles within the Tenant cannot exeed the permission of this Role.
+All User roles within the Tenant cannot exceed the permission of this Role.
    - Limits
      Restricts the amount of Storage and Memory allocated to the Tenant